Blackhawk High School

 Blackhawk High School is a public high school in Chippewa Township, Pennsylvania, United States, with a mailing address for nearby Beaver Falls.
 It is the only high school in the Blackhawk School District.
 Athletic teams compete as the Blackhawk Cougars in the Western Pennsylvania Interscholastic Athletic League.

 Demographics

-According to the Pennsylvania Department of Education, Blackhawk High School reported an enrollment of 733 pupils in grades 9th through 12th, with 25.7% of pupils being regarded as economically disadvantaged.
+According to the Pennsylvania Department of Education, during the 2024–25 school year, Blackhawk High School reported an enrollment of 763 pupils in grades 9 through 12, with 36.8% of pupils being regarded as economically disadvantaged.

-The school’s student population is 93.6% White, 0.7% Black, 0.3% Asian, 0.1% American Indian or Alaska Native, 1.8% Hispanic, and 3.6% are from two ore more races.
+The school's student population is 93.2% White, 1.3% Black, 0.4% Asian, 0.1% American Indian or Alaska Native, 2.2% Hispanic, and 2.8% from two or more races.